 Google gives out Android’s license to OEM manufacturers before they can use Android on their phones.
 Google also constrain phones whose manufacturer fails to obtain a license to use Android.
 In such cases, Google might completely stop its Play Store from working in such phones.
 In other cases, some Google-branded apps like Gmail or Google Maps won’t run by the Play Store.
-This might cause you to see the Error Code 501 or a warning that you own an unlicensed device.
+This might cause you to see Error Code 501 or a warning that you own an unlicensed device.
 You may be a victim of this issue and still might not receive any of these error messages.
-Anyways, the good news is, Google now allows unlicensed devices access to it Play Store.
+Anyways, the good news is, Google now allows unlicensed devices access to its Play Store.
 The process is easy and you can get the information online.

 We hope one of the methods was useful and got you up and running.
-The tips are illustrated in a step by step ways on how you can fix common Play Store error issues yourself.
+The tips are illustrated in a step by step ways on how you can fix common Google Play Store problems and error issues yourself.
 Although, if you still found the problem unresolved.
 We advise you to look up a list of Play Store Error Codes compiled by an XDA user.
 The list contains 20 Error code numbers and the exact solution to use for it.

 For questions or suggestions, we are a click away.